 Can I protect single elements through Travel Vault?

 Yes.
 The sales of single elements as principal (e.g. accommodation only) do not need to be protected by law, but many companies choose to protect them in order to be able to give an all encompassing “100% protected” consumer message to their customers.
 You can protect single elements through The Travel Vault if you wish.

 Do we need to have a set number of clients each year?

-No. There is no pressure on you to sell a minimum number of holidays although in some circumstances, for example start-ups and small businesses, you may be charged a membership fee.
+No. There is no pressure on you to sell a minimum number of holidays although you may be required to pay a minimum upfront premium.
 For further information see our pricing.

 Do we have to meet financial criteria similar to ATOL or ABTA?

-There are no formal financial criteria.
+There is no formal financial criteria.
 Each application is assessed on a standalone basis where we perform a detailed credit risk analysis.
 See “What information do I need to apply?” below.